 There are two types of feedback that you can send directly from within StudioX: Submit an idea or Report a bug.
 Both are accessible by clicking on the title bar.

-In the User Voice window, provide the following information and then click Send:
+In the Help us to improve window, provide the following information, and then click Send:

-- From the What drop-down menu, select either Submit an idea for the product or Report a Bug.
+- From the I want to drop-down menu, select either Submit an idea for the product or Report a Bug.

-- From the File on drop-down menu, select the product for which to send feedback.
+- From the For drop-down menu, select the product for which to send feedback.
 StudioX is selected by default.

-- In the Title field, enter a title for the improvement or bug.
+- In the Subject field, enter a subject for the message.

-- In the Steps to Reproduce field, enter a detailed description.
+- In the Steps to Reproduce / Description field, enter a detailed description.

-- Click Add to attach files.
+- Click Add if you want to attach files.
 You can attach up to 6 images, videos, or text files, each with a size smaller than 10MB.